brendoau/genaispbc1/README.md

 - SITE is your EDS site from earlier in this lab
 - X_AUTH_TOKEN is your x_auth_token from earlier in this lab
 - PROXY_SECRET will be given to you in the lab
-- USE_MOCK_DATA=true

 > For this lab, we will not actually be calling the UMAPI API, as there are strict rate limits that would be exceeded if we did.
-Instead we are mocking this data, hence the UMAPI_PROXY_URL and USE_MOCK_DATA, which is because we are using a proxy endpoint that is sending back mock data.
+Instead we are mocking this data, hence the UMAPI_PROXY_URL, which is because we are using a proxy endpoint that is sending back mock data.

 ### Add action code for get-umapi-users